Academic Discovery Program (ADP)

 Additional questions or concerns may be addressed to:

-Director, Academic Engagement Programs
+Assistant Director, Academic Engagement Programs

-Higher Education Initiative at La Salle University
+Dual Enrollment Pathways at La Salle University

 Grades earned by students in dual-credit courses become part of a student’s academic record at both La Salle University and the student’s high school, and, additionally, affect GPA at both institutions.
 Grades earned by high school students enrolled in college-credit only courses are not reported to high schools by La Salle University.
 Both dual-credit and college-credit only courses develop college transcripts.
 Transcripts do not indicate that students took courses as high school students.
 La Salle University does not guarantee that courses will transfer to other institutions.
-Official La Salle University transcripts can be requested through the Registrar’s office.
+Official La Salle University transcripts can be requested through the Registrar’s website.

 The Family Educational Rights and Privacy Act (FERPA) gives students, parents and guardians certain rights and protections with respect to education records.
-FERPA-protects education records of minors in college credit or dual credit courses differently than High School courses.
+FERPA protects education records of minors in college credit or dual credit courses differently than High School courses.
 La Salle University administrators may communicate with high school administrators regarding a student’s performance in a dual-credit course and the parents and guardians of minor students in a dual credit course may receive education records directly from the high school; however parents and guardians may not receive education records directly from La Salle unless the minor enrolled in the dual-credit or college-credit course gives express written permission.

 Community Scholars Program